 Should I bother with this?
 It depends what stage you are in on your project.
 If you are in heavy development and the program is not ready for tweaking, then this isn't important.
 However, many projects are basically being polished.

 What's the most important here?
 This sort of investigation can help us learn the intricacies of ASP.NET.
-The improvement in our apps from this tiny change isn't huge, but the general strategy of investigating every aspect of the framework is invaluable.
+The improvement is small, but the general strategy of investigating every aspect of the framework is invaluable.

 What doesn't work?
 Before writing this I tried to remove the three headers above with the Headers.Remove() method.
 That doesn't work, probably because ASP.NET or IIS7 add those headers after the user code is run.